rockscript/rockscript/README.md

 This assumes that the id of the deployed script was `s1`.
 In case you redeploy or deploy other scripts, use the script id as returned from the script deployment.

-You will see in the logs of the server that the script will be executed up till the joke action is started.
-The last line will show that the approval action is waiting.
+You will see in the logs of the server that the script will be executed up till the approval activity is started.
+The last line will show that the approval activity is waiting.

 On the approval webapp, you will now see a new statement appear with an 'Approve' button next to it.